Computer-assisted construction of $SU(2)$-invariant negative Einstein metrics: Introduction and preliminaries

 \subsubsection{Extending the metric to infinity}

 In order to perform numerics near infinity, we rescale the problem to a compact non-geodesic coordinate $r\in [0,1)$, with infinity at $r=1$.
-A key observation is that our new negative Einstein metrics appear to be \textit{conformally compact} \cite{CG22}, and work in a choice of ``conformally compactified'' variables.
+A key observation is that our new negative Einstein metrics are \textit{conformally compact} \cite{CG22}, so we work in a choice of ``conformally compactified'' variables.
 Then, we use a (computer-assisted) Grönwall's inequality argument to show that Einstein metrics which are ``close enough'' to hyperbolic space must tend towards it at infinity, and in particular must be complete.

 Finally, we fix a particular choice of initial data and $t_f$, and produce a specific approximate solution which is ``close enough'' to bridge the gap between the arguments of \S\ref{substep1} and \S\ref{substep2}, using the specific values in appendix \ref{valuesapp}.
 This leads to the main result of this work, Theorem \ref{maintheorem}.